QData/deep2Read/zPotential2Read.md

 arXiv preprint arXiv:1804.03429
 7. 2019, Recurrent Inference Machines for Reconstructing Heterogeneous MRI Data K Lønning, P Putzky, JJ Sonke, L Reneman, MWA Caan, M Welling
+8. Deep Reinforcement Learning for NLP, ACL18
+9. DEFactor: Differentiable Edge Factorization-based Probabilistic Graph Generation R Assouel, M Ahmed, MH Segler, A Saffari, Y Bengio - arXiv preprint arXiv …, 2018
+10. Edge-exchangeable graphs and sparsity, NIPS16,
+Authors: Diana Cai, Trevor Campbell, Tamara Broderick
+Abstract: Many popular network models rely on the assumption of (vertex) exchangeability, in which the distribution of the graph is invariant to relabelings of the vertices.
+However, the Aldous-Hoover theorem guarantees that these graphs are dense or empty with probability one, whereas many real-world graphs are sparse.
+We present an alternative notion of exchangeability for random graphs, which we call edge exchangeability,
+11. Junction Tree Variational Autoencoder for Molecular Graph Generation
+Authors: Wengong Jin, Regina Barzilay, Tommi Jaakkola
+12. Towards Variational Generation of Small Graphs
+Authors: Martin Simonovsky, Nikos Komodakis
+13. GraphRNN: Generating Realistic Graphs with Deep Auto-regressive Models, ICML2018
+Authors: Jiaxuan You, Rex Ying, Xiang Ren, William Hamilton, Jure Leskovec
+14. Pixels to Graphs by Associative Embedding
+Authors: Alejandro Newell, Jia Deng
+Abstract: Graphs are a useful abstraction of image content.
+Not only can graphs represent details about individual objects in a scene but they can capture the interactions between pairs of objects.
+We present a method for training a convolutional neural network such that it takes in an input image and produces a full graph definition.
+15. Syntax-Directed Variational Autoencoder for Structured Data
+Authors: Hanjun Dai, Yingtao Tian, Bo Dai, Steven Skiena, Le Song
+16. NetGAN: Generating Graphs via Random Walks, ICML2018
+Authors: Aleksandar Bojchevski, Oleksandr Shchur, Daniel Zügner, Stephan Günnemann
+17. Graphons, mergeons, and so on!
+Authors: Justin Eldridge, Mikhail Belkin, Yusu Wang
+Abstract: In this work we develop a theory of hierarchical clustering for graphs.
+Our modelling assumption is that graphs are sampled from a graphon, which is a powerful and general model for generating graphs and analyzing large networks.
+18. Convolutional Imputation of Matrix Networks
+Authors: Qingyun Sun, Mengyuan Yan, David Donoho, boyd

 #### with GM:
 1. Neural Graph Machines: Learning Neural Networks Using Graphs